SwissDataScienceCenter/renku-ui/.github/ISSUE_TEMPLATE/design_proposal.md

 ## Mock-ups / Design

 <!--
-Provide mock-ups or other design artifacts for the propsal.
+Provide mock-ups or other design artifacts for the proposal.
 -->

-# Progress
+## Progress

 - [ ] API Design (sprint-??)
 - [ ] UI Implementation